touying-typ/touying/src/utils.typ

 /// `#alternatives` has a couple of "cousins" that might be more convenient in some situations.
 The first one is `#alternatives-match` that has a name inspired by match-statements in many functional programming languages.
 The idea is that you give it a dictionary mapping from subslides to content:
 ///
+/// Example:
+///
-/// #example(```
+/// ```typst
 /// #alternatives-match((
 ///   "1, 3-5": [this text has the majority],
 ///   "2, 6": [this is shown less often]
 /// ))
-/// ```)
+/// ```
 ///
-/// - `subslides-contents` is a dictionary mapping from subslides to content.
+/// - subslides-contents (dictionary): A dictionary mapping from subslides to content.
 ///
-/// - `position` is the position of the content.
+/// - position (alignment): The position of the content.
 Default is `bottom + left`.
 ///
-/// - `stretch` is a boolean indicating whether the content should be stretched to the maximum width and height.
+/// - stretch (boolean): A boolean indicating whether the content should be stretched to the maximum width and height.
 Default is `true`.
 ///
-///   Important: If you use a zero-length content like context expression, you should set `stretch: false`.
+///   Important: If you use a zero-length content like a context expression, you should set `stretch: false`.
+///
+/// -> content
 #let alternatives-match(self: none, subslides-contents, position: bottom + left, stretch: true) = {
   let subslides-contents = if type(subslides-contents) == dictionary {
     subslides-contents.pairs()